Federal Direct Stafford Loan

 During this session you will receive general information on expected monthly repayments, repayment options, and debt management planning to facilitate repayment.

 Repayment of your loan(s) begins six months after you cease to be enrolled at least half-time.
 Minimum monthly payments are $40.

-You have five repayment plans to select from:
+You have seven repayment plans to select from: